Second Conditional: sentences, exercises, tests and examples

 Second Conditional Negation

-• In the if‑clause: Past Simple + didn’t + V
+• in the conditional clause: Past Simple + didn't + V

 If he didn't call, I would stay at home.

-• In the main clause: wouldn't + V or a negative modal
+• in the main clause: wouldn't + V or the negation of a modal verb

 If it rained, we wouldn't go outside.